arianitu/postgres-statefulset/config/README.md

 When the database-node has joined, repeat for ipfs1-node.

-The limit of nodes in a sub-cluster is 3, with one master per sub-cluster,
+# The limit of nodes in a sub-cluster is 3, with one master per sub-cluster,

+# where any node issuing a join command with

+ `microk8s add-node`

-where any node issuing join command with `microk8s add-node` will be treated as a master node.
+ # will be treated as a master node.

 We have 6 nodes so we choose the hive-node as the second master from which we will issue join commands to ipfs2 and carrier.